Euclideon/vaultclient/docs/TranslationGuide.md

 - `sceneAddAOI`: Menu option when right-clicking within the scene, creates an AOI at the current mouse location
 - `sceneAddLine`: Menu option when right-clicking within the scene, creates a Line at the current mouse location
 - `sceneAddViewShed`: Menu option when right-clicking within the scene, creates a View Shed at the current mouse location
+- `sceneAddFilter`: Context menu option when right clicking in the scene to open another submenu with filter types
+- `sceneAddFilterBox`: Context menu option when right clicking in the scene to add a new Box filter
+- `sceneAddFilterSphere`: Context menu option when right clicking in the scene to add a new Sphere filter
+- `sceneAddFilterCylinder`: Context menu option when right clicking in the scene to add a new Cylinder filter
 - `sceneResetRotation`: Menu option when right-clicking within the scene, rotates the camera to default orientation
 - `sceneLockAltitude`: Tooltip displayed when mouse is hovered over the Lock Altitude button in the viewport controls window
 - `sceneLockAltitudeKey`: Used in Lock Altitude tooltip, shown in brackets